autarchprinceps/Multiagent-Warehouse/README.md

 * Refactor Hashmaps which use Pair<String, Integer or Boolean>).
 References to keys break.
 Need to search for getFirst and getSecond to find correct key again.

 ### Bastian Mager
-* Model that a Shelf has more than one item
-* Model that the Shelfs inventory decreases (?)
 * Link Robots with that simulation software (?)

 ## Running